The concepts of Biomatrix theory combine into generic systems dynamics models (fig. 2-5) that differ from the conventional one (fig. 1).

 biomatrix systems dynamics models (figures 2, 3 and 4)

-By comparison, the concepts of Biomatrix Systems Theory combine into generic frameworks and principles for identifying the configuration of systems within the biomatrix and the flow of change through them.
+By comparison, the concepts of Biomatrix theory combine into generic frameworks and principles for identifying the configuration of systems within the biomatrix and the flow of change through them.

 The theory itself represents the generic systems dynamics of the biomatrix based on the following considerations: